wilsonw13/cs-blogs/blogs/Env Variables.md

 # A Guide on Environmental Variables in JS

-This guide will use the [dotenv](https://github.com/motdotla/dotenv) package, the most popular `.env` library for JavaScript.
+This guide will use the [dotenv](https://github.com/motdotla/dotenv) package, the most popular `.env` package for JavaScript.

 ## What are environmental variables?

 ---

+Environmental variables exist everywhere in our computer, such as in our Windows environmental variables where the `PATH` variable needs to be edited or in framework-specific environmental variables where `BASE_URL` could be accessed.

-You can think of environmental variables as safes with information that only you, the developer, can access.
-The most common use for these variables is to store API and authentication keys.
-Enviornmental variables also allow you to have values that vary based on the current environment.
+In JS, environmental variables are able to be accessed server-side globally, but it is up to you if you want to also expose them to the client.
+You can think these environmental variables as safes with information that only you, the developer, can access.
+A common use for these variables is to store API and authentication keys.
+Environmental variables also allow you to have values that vary based on the current environment.

-These variables are stored in `.env` files, which look like standard text files with each key-value pair being on a different line.
+You can add variables to be stored in  `.env` files, which look like standard text files with each key-value pair on a different line.

+`.env`
 ```env
 # This is a single line comment